 Well, you’re paying them to wash the car, and I’ve never seen a sign prohibiting such.
 Also, if you don’t use your own soap and wash the car with a microfiber wash mitt, the car will be dirty even after washing it.

-That’s why I always recommend you bring your equipment and use it to get better cleaning results.
+That’s why I always recommend you bring your equipment and use it for better cleaning results.

 How Long Does It Take To Wash The Car